fhellwig/sqlite-async/README.md

 ### Database#transaction(fn)

 The `transaction` method allows a function returning a promise to be wrapped in a transaction.
 The function is passed the `Database` instance as its parameter.
-Returns a promise that is resolved with the functions promise value.
+Returns a promise that is resolved with the function's promise value.

 ```javascript
 db.transaction(db => {